prashant-aggarwal/awr-devops-cap-eks-destroy-eksctl/README.md

 10. Check the Console Output associated with the lastest job for verification.
 11. Also verify the CloudFormation stack progress and/or EKS cluster destruction progress in the AWS management console in the selected region.
 12. Additionally, you can setup a Webhook on the repository and enable **GitHub hook trigger for GITScm polling** option in the pipeline for automatic pipeline triggers whenever changes are pushed to the repository.
-13. Cluster Name can be added as a Paramter in the pipeline to make the eksctl destoy command independent of cluster.yaml file.
+13. Cluster Name can be added as a Parameter in the pipeline to make the eksctl destoy command independent of cluster.yaml file.